nvdaes/controlUsageAssistant/README.md

 ## Version 2022.07.10

-* Added ability to set a message for object navigation, to announce if an object can be activated.
+* Added ability to set a message for object navigation, to announce if the current object can be activated.

 ## Version 2022.03.27